Code-Institute-Submissions/vgopal02-UrbanStudio_AugResub/README.md

     -   #### Design
         -   #### Color Scheme
-        Colors were inspired by the brand logo (tree of life - depicting balance which is part of the brand USP) and  color pallete obtained from [Colorcombos](https://www.colorcombos.com).
+        Colors have been inspired by the brand logo (tree of life - depicting balance which is part of the brand USP) and  color pallete obtained from [Colorcombos](https://www.colorcombos.com).
         <h2 align="center"><img src="readme/images/wf_color.png" alt="image of color combination" width="500" height="300"/></h2>
         <br/>
          <p> Final Colors used in the site include</p>